 Many structures were influenced by the National Park Lodges.
 In Canada, the Jasper National Park Information Center, designed by Edmonton architect A.M.
 Calderon, was heavily influenced by Parkitecture.
 This in turn influenced other buildings in the Canadian National Park system.
 Built in 1914 and located in the town of Jasper, Alberta, it served as a landmark for passengers arriving on the Canadian National Railway, and still is the primary visitor contact center for visitors to the park.
 In 1992 it was designated a National Historic Site of Canada.

-What has been your experience?
 Have you visited any of these buildings and have fond memories there?
 Are there any others that you hope to visit?
 Please feel free to let us know in the comments below.

 For more on early mountain architecture, see Origins of Mountain Architecture in America.